Saint-Theana/TLD-Save-Converter/README.md

 convert the long dark game save data into json format.

 # Notice
 Modifying save data might cause unknown issues.
 You should back up your save data before attempting any modifications.
-If you lose your save file or mess up your game after using this code to modify save data, I am not responsible for it.
+If you lose your save file or mess up your game after using this code to modify save data, I am not responsible for it.<br>
+You might need to install simplejson by exec `pip3 install simplejson`.

 # How to use